dantleech/blog/source/_posts/2022-01-30-song-testing.md

 2. Try and record from start to end first before refining and layering up.
 I recorded this song part by part in full segments, this led to it having an arbitrary structure with lots of copy-and-pasted segments.
+3. I did have some crashes while developing the song, so might try and repurpose an old laptop with a dedicated O/S for music production, rather than use my work laptop which has god-knows-what running in the background.